 University of St Andrews

 This Summer Institute is a three-week cultural and academic programme focusing on the theme Scotland's History: Kingdom, Nation, People.
+Participants will explore how Scotland’s national identity has taken shape over time through political transformation, cultural innovation, and international influence.

 More Information